Search

 Highly Pathogenic Avian Influenza

-Enhanced biosecurity procedures adopted this season require visitors to apply extra caution when cleaning clothing and equipment that has been used in other wildlife areas where avian influenza has been confirmed or suspected.
-In addition, GSGSSI requires that an expert guide or researcher familiar with bird behaviour performs an assessment prior to each landing and remains vigilant for signs of the disease if ashore.
-Visitors must not kneel, lie or sit on the ground and remain at least 5m from wildlife.
-If suspicious signs are detected, the landing must be aborted and reported to GSGSSI.
+Enhanced biosecurity procedures remain key to all response measures.
+All visitors and staff are required to maintain strict separation from wildlife and apply extra caution when cleaning clothing and equipment that has been used in other wildlife areas where HPAI has been confirmed or suspected.
+In addition, GSGSSI requires that an expert guide or researcher familiar with bird behaviour performs an assessment prior to each landing and remains vigilant for signs of the disease.
+Visitors must not kneel, crouch, lie or sit on the ground and must remain at least 5m from wildlife and carcasses.
+If it is not possible to meet these conditions, landings will be aborted.

 Visiting South Georgia?
 Read On…